AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-faq.md

 ### Can a Dispatcher and an AEM Publish instance reside on the same physical machine?

 Yes, if the machine is sufficiently powerful.
-However, it is recommended that you set up the Dispatcher and the AEM Publish instance on different machines.
+However, you should set up the Dispatcher and the AEM Publish instance on different computers.

-Usually, the Publish instance resides inside the firewall and the Dispatcher resides in the DMZ.
-If you decide to have both the Publish instance and Dispatcher on the same physical machine, ensure that the firewall settings prohibit direct access to the Publish instance from external networks.
+Usually, the Publishing instance resides inside the firewall and the Dispatcher resides in the DMZ.
+If you decide to have both the Publishing instance and Dispatcher on the same physical machine, ensure that the firewall settings prohibit direct access to the Publishing instance from external networks.

 ### Can I cache only files with specific extensions?